 Cross Submission Policy with ARR

-- Any ARR-reviewed paper that got all of its reviews and meta-reviews available by the ARR-to-conference submission deadline (July 24, 2022), can be committed to EMNLP 2022.
+- Any ARR-reviewed paper that got all of its reviews and meta-reviews available by the ARR-to-conference commitment deadline (August 22, 2023), can be committed to EMNLP 2023.

-- Note: While EMNLP will consider any ARR paper that has been fully reviewed by July 24, 2022, unlike in ACL and NAACL, ARR does not guarantee a date such that all papers submitted to ARR before the date are guaranteed to receive necessary reviews in time for the EMNLP deadline.
+- EMNLP will consider any ARR paper that has been fully reviewed by the August 22 2023 commitment deadline.
+The regular ARR timeline suggests that ARR submissions should be made by June 15th.
 Consequently, care must be taken in deciding whether a submission should be made to ARR or EMNLP directly if the work has not been submitted anywhere before the call.
 Plan accordingly.

-- Note: The START system deadline for direct submission papers, namely non-ARR submission papers, is June 24, 2022.
+- The OpenReview system deadline for direct submission papers, namely non-ARR submission papers, is June 23, 2023.

-- Note: In order for a paper to be submitted directly to EMNLP 2022, it must be inactive in the ARR system.
-This means that the submission must either be explicitly withdrawn by the authors, or the ARR reviews are finished and shared with the authors before May 24, and the paper was not re-submitted to ARR.
+- In order for a paper to be submitted directly to EMNLP 2023, it must be inactive in the ARR system.
+This means that the submission must either be explicitly withdrawn by the authors, or the ARR reviews are finished and shared with the authors before May 27, and the paper was not re-submitted to ARR.

-- Note: The authors can withdraw from ARR by May 24, 2022, regardless of how many reviews they have received.
+- The authors can withdraw from ARR by May 27, 2023, regardless of how many reviews they have received.

 Major differences from “standard” recent conferences include: